 What is Lapidary?

-At the Mt Gravatt Lapidary Society we specialise in teaching the arts of cabochon cutting, faceting, jewellery making, metalsmithing and other allied crafts.
-The Society has facilities to teach cabochon cutting, freeform cutting, faceting and carving.
-We also we specialise in teaching members the skills on many modalities within the scope of lapidary.
+At the Mt Gravatt Lapidary Society we specialise in teaching the arts of cabochon cutting and faceting as well as jewellery making, silversmithing/metalsmithing and other allied crafts.
+The Society has facilities for members to learn and practice cabochon cutting, freeform cutting, faceting, carving and tumbling.

-At the Mt Gravatt Lapidary Society we specialise in teaching the arts of cabochon cutting, faceting, jewellery making, metalsmithing and other allied crafts.
-The Society has facilities to teach cabochon cutting, freeform cutting, faceting and carving.
-We also we specialise in teaching members the skills on many modalities within the scope of lapidary.
+At the Mt Gravatt Lapidary Society we specialise in teaching the arts of cabochon cutting and faceting as well as jewellery making, silversmithing/metalsmithing and other allied crafts.
+The Society has facilities for members to learn and practice cabochon cutting, freeform cutting, faceting, carving and tumbling.

 Allied Crafts